 - Taste the variety; if you want the mulled wine to be sweeter, add another few tablespoons of sugar.

 - Remove the mixture from the heat after (approximately) 5 minutes.

 - Strain (optional) into heatproof glasses and serve.

 What sort of glasses should I serve mulled wine in?

-As well as a tasty mulled wine recipe, the serving of your drink is also important.
-Wineware offer a fantastic range of glassware ideal for serving mulled wine.
-This includes the Montana Ceylon Tea Cup – Set of 2 which are suitable for holding hot drinks (mulled wine, tea, hot chocolate etc.).
-The Montana tea cups are stylish and functional, with a solid handle for easy grip.
-The clear tea cup design allows you to see the vivid and interesting colour of your chosen drink.
+As well as a tasty mulled wine recipe, the serving of your drink is also essential.
+Wineware offers a fantastic range of glassware ideal for serving mulled wine.
+This includes the Montana Ceylon Tea Cup – Set of 2, suitable for holding hot drinks (mulled wine, tea, hot chocolate etc.).
+The Montana teacups are stylish and functional, with a solid handle for easy grip.
+The transparent teacup design allows you to see the vivid and exciting colours of your chosen drink.
 The deep, rich red colour of mulled wine would look incredible!

 If you are after elegant wine glasses to serve your mulled wine, Schott Zwiesel offers the Congresso and Mondial range.
-These high-quality glasses can be used to serve the warm drink, however they cannot withstand going from extreme temperatures i.e. being used outside in the freezing cold to then having hot liquid poured into them.
+You can use these high-quality glasses to serve a warm drink.
+However, they cannot withstand going from extreme temperatures, i.e. being used outside in the cold to have hot liquid poured into them.
 Holding these glasses by the stem is the easiest way to consume your drink, as the hot liquid soon warms up the bowl of the glass.